rogelioConsejo/fav-imgs/README.md

 # fav-imgs
-A small sample project of a web system in Golang that displays "my favorite pictures".
+A small sample project of a web system in Golang that stores and displays "my favorite pictures".
 My main objective is to demonstrate a clean code and clean architecture approach.

-#### Notice how easy it was to implement the last feature (modify image).
+#### Notice how easy it was to implement the last features (delete and modify image), without the risk of breaking anything.
 The structure of the code is SOLID.

 ## how to install
 Just download and build with Golang using `go build`, then run the executable.
 It will start a server on `http://localhost:8080`